amethon/www/_reflections/journal2.md

 Dear Journal,

 Today was a productive day of preparation for our upcoming deep sea diving expedition.
-I took the time to review my research and notes on the deep sea, as well as the safety protocols and procedures for the dive, in order to be fully prepared for the journey ahead.
+I took the time to review my research and notes on the deep sea, as well as the safety protocols and procedures for the dive, in order to be fully prepared for the voyage to come.

 I was also fortunate to meet Dr. Maria Hernandez, a highly respected and accomplished oceanographer who will be joining us on our journey of discovery to Abyssopelagia.
 As we chatted, I was struck by her extensive knowledge of the deep sea and her passion for understanding and preserving the marine environment.
 I am excited to learn from her and to work with her on this journey.

-As we discussed our plans for the voyage, I couldn't help but feel a sense of awe and wonder at the journey ahead.
+As we discussed our plans for the voyage, I couldn't help but feel a sense of awe and wonder at the adventure ahead.
 The deep sea is a strange and exotic place, full of mysteries and wonders that most people never get to see.
-I am determined to make the most of every moment on this journey and to observe and document the various creatures and phenomena of Abyssopelagia.
+I am resolved to make the most of every moment on this journey and to observe and document the various creatures and phenomena of Abyssopelagia.

 Until next time,